Prostate Cancer: What to Know

 What are the causes?

-The exact cause of this condition is not known.
+The exact cause of prostate cancer is not known.

 What increases the risk?

-You have Lynch syndrome.
+- You have Lynch syndrome.

 What are the signs or symptoms?

-Trouble starting or stopping urination.
+- Trouble starting or stopping your pee.

-Trouble emptying the bladder all the way.
+- Trouble emptying the bladder all the way.

-Blood in urine or semen.
+- Blood in your pee or semen.

-Trouble getting an erection.
+- Trouble getting an erection.

-Weakness or numbness in the legs or feet.
+- Weakness or numbness in the legs or feet.

 How is this diagnosed?

-A blood test called a prostate-specific antigen (PSA) test.
+- A blood test called a prostate-specific antigen (PSA) test.

-An imaging test called transrectal ultrasonography.
+- An imaging test called transrectal ultrasound.

 Stages of prostate cancer